meguna/mff/README.md

   their internal servers manage the token expiration and things like that.
   This is something I did not realize when I started reading about auth.

+## July 16-20
+* lots of testing, trial & error, shifting around code and reading docs.
+* final auth configuration that I've settled on:
+  * Rely on both Lock.js and Auth0.js to handle most of the actual auth heavylifting.
+I wanted to use solely Auth0.js and combine it with a custom login UI, but doing this would be questionable security wise, according to the docs.
+The one way would be to use "Resource Owner Password Grant" flow.
+    This requires that my UI implementation be absolutely foolproof so that passwords don't get stolen and I figured it wouldn't be great to take the chance.
+Whatever.
+  * Use both Redux and Authentication component that exports a singleton instance of an auth0client.
+I didn't want to involve redux in the whole thing because it would make the app more complex, but I realized that the authentication functions I was writing were really editing things that belong in global state (`isAuthenticated`, etc).
+So now my rule is that the Redux functions remain the single source of truth for my React components (with regards to authentication information), and the Auth0Client singleton is the single source of truth for the Redux functions.

 ## To Do Notes - immediate task
 * modularize Express API - reference
   [here](http://catlau.co/how-to-modularize-routes-with-the-express-router/)